cloudmesh-community/book/chapters/prg/python/cloudmesh/inventory.md

       delete -- deletes objects from the table

-      clone -- copies the content of an existing object and creates new once with it
+      clone -- copies the content of an existing object and creates new ones with it

       set   -- sets for the specified objects the attribute to the given value or values.
 If multiple values are used the values are assigned to the and objects in order.
 See examples

-      map   -- allows to set attibutes on a set of objects with a set of values
+      map   -- allows setting attributes on a set of objects with a set of values

 Examples: